-DISCUSSION
+315 DISCUSSION

-Pending published evidence from RCTs, this systematic review and meta-analysis focused on available real-world observational studies, revealing a beneficial effect of TCZ use in preventing mortality in hospitalized adults with COVID-19.
-However, the present results also showed a higher relative risk for ICU admission and occurrence of secondary infections in such patients receiving TCZ.
+Pending published evidence from RCTs, this SRMA focused on available real-world observational studies, revealing a beneficial effect of TCZ use in preventing mortality in hospitalized adults with COVID-19.
+However, the present results also showed a higher relative risk for ICU admission and the occurrence of secondary infections in such COVID 19 patients receiving TCZ.

 To date, two existing SRMA have summarized current evidence on the beneficial and harmful effects of TCZ in COVID-19.
-The first by Lan SH Zhang et al., included 7 studies, with no conclusive evidence that TCZ would provide any additional benefit to patients with severe COVID-19 (78).
-The second, registered in the medRxiv repository by Boregowda et al., included 16 studies, concluding that the addition of TCZ to SOC might reduce mortality in COVID-19 patients requiring hospitalization (79).
+The first by Lan SH Zhang et al., included 7 studies, with no conclusive evidence that TCZ would provide any additional benefit to patients perpetuity.
+It is made available under a CC-BY-NC-ND 4.0 International license .

-The present SRMA updated and expanded the revision to 57 observational studies.
-As expected, most included studies emerged recently and were performed in hospitals from high-income European countries and the US.
-The finding that most of the included patients were men in their 6-8th decades of life was consistent with what has already been described in the general population requiring hospital admission due to COVID-19 (80).
-It is precisely this subgroup of elderly patients who have been identified to be at higher risk of transition to the most serious stage of COVID-19.
-This manifests by moderate-severe lung injury and systemic hyperinflammatory state.
+with severe COVID-19 [77].
+The second, registered in the medRxiv repository by Boregowda et al., included 16 studies, concluding that the addition of TCZ to SOC might reduce mortality in COVID-19 patients requiring hospitalization [78].

-Although no standard doses have specifically been established for TCZ to be used in COVID-19, a vast majority of included studies used a single dose of 400-800 mg iv or 162-324 mg sc, and a few of them, allowed a second or even a third dose in case of worsening.
-Interestingly, the present SRMA showed that TCZ was mainly prescribed as second step to treat those patients at risk of transition to a more severe condition, after showing poor response to antiviral agents.
-Accordingly, in a notable proportion of included studies, TCZ was indicated in combination with other different drugs, mostly corticosteroids.
-In this respect, in view of the RECOVERY trial (5) which reported significant benefit from the use of steroids in severe COVID-19, it is difficult to distinguish in depth the contribution of TCZ on the final outcomes in such included patients receiving TCZ and steroids.
-On the other hand, in addition to TCZ, a very small proportion (<1%) of included patients from more recently studies also received remdesivir, as a proven antiviral against SARS-Cov-2.
+330 The present SRMA updated and expanded the revision to 57 observational studies.
+As 331 expected, most included studies emerged recently and were performed in hospitals from high-income European countries and the US.
+The finding that most of the included 332 patients were men in their 6-8th decades of life was consistent with what has already 333 334 been described in the general population requiring hospital admission due to COVID-19 [79].
+The vast majority of included studies used a single dose of 400-800 mg intravenous 335 336 or 162-324 mg subcutaneous, and a few of them allowed a second or even a third dose 337 in case of worsening.
+Interestingly, the present SRMA showed that TCZ was mainly 338 prescribed as a second step to treat those patients at risk of transition to a more severe 339 condition, after showing poor response to antiviral agents.
+Accordingly, in a notable 340 proportion of included studies, TCZ was indicated in combination with corticosteroids.
+In this respect, in view of the RECOVERY trial [5] which reported significant benefit from 341 the use of steroids in severe COVID-19, it is difficult to distinguish in depth the 342 contribution of TCZ on the outcomes in such included patients receiving TCZ and 343 steroids.
+On the other hand, in addition to TCZ, a very small proportion (<1%) of included 344 345 patients from more recent studies also received remdesivir, as a proven antiviral against 346 SARS-Cov-2.

 In addition to concomitant drugs, other relevant factors should be taken into account when considering the impact of TCZ use on clinical outcomes in COVID-19.
-At has been proposed, the disease displays three stages of increasing severity: stage I (incubation and early infection), stage II (pulmonary involvement), and stage III (systemic hyperinflammation and multi-organ dysfunction), which correspond to distinct clinical findings and outcomes (6).
-In this respect, in addition to the age and underlying comorbidities of included patients, one of the most important factors to be considered at clinical level is the severity of the clinical stage when indicating TCZ to treat the illness (80).
+In this respect, in addition to the age and underlying comorbidities of included patients, one of the most important factors to be considered at the clinical level is the severity of the clinical-stage when indicating TCZ to treat the COVID-19 illness [6,79].